JanekGreskowiak/Tr_He_in_Catchment/README.md

 The atomic-bomb tests in the 1960ties released tritium into the atmoshere leading to a peak of ~ 6000 Tritium Units in rainwater.
 Some rainwater infiltrates into the ground and feeds the aquifers as groundwater recharge.
-The residence time of a water parcel in an aquifer after infiltration can be calulated from the ratio of the remaining Tritium and enriched Helium in a groundwater sample.
+The residence time of a water parcel in an aquifer after infiltration can be calculated from the ratio of the remaining Tritium and enriched Helium in a groundwater sample.
 The calulated age is an approximation only, as the  hydrodynamic dispersion leads to bias, especially around the bomb-peak time.

 The here presented 2D-vertical cross-section model of an aquifer simulates the process in a very simplified manner.
 The model assumes a homogeneous aquifer with a constant groundwater recharge over space and time.
 It compares the Tritium - Helium age and the so called piston-flow age (which assumes no dispersion) in the aquifer, as well as the resulting mixing age in a groundwater sample, taken from a monitoring well of specific position and screen length.